ssp/pazpar2-SUB/README.markdown

 This repository contains the configuration files for Index Data’s [pazpar2](http://www.indexdata.com/pazpar2/) metasearch daemon.

-The files were created for [SUB Göttingen](http://www.sub.uni-goettingen.de) and [Universitätsbibliothek Greifswald](http://www.uni-greifswald.de/bibliothek.html)
+The files were created for [SUB Göttingen](http://www.sub.uni-goettingen.de) and [Universitätsbibliothek Greifswald](http://www.uni-greifswald.de/bibliothek.html).

+The configuration requires at least pazpar2 version 1.6.39 to work.

 ## Contents